acotis/holier-than-thou/README.md

 ![A scoreboard comparing the performance of a golfer named "acotis" to a golfer named "JayXon". acotis has one win, JayXon has 77 wins, and there are 10 draws.](screenshot.png)

-Each line lists a hole title, a score bar approximating your score and theirs (out of 1000 points), and the number of bytes shorter or longer your solution is than theirs.
+Each line lists a hole title, a score bar approximating your score and their score (out of 1000 points), and the number of bytes shorter or longer your solution is compared to theirs.
 In parentheses, it displays your solution's length, their solution's length, and the length of the shortest solution for that hole (the gold).

 # Usage